-Psychologists constantly strive for a better understanding of our thinking and how to use this knowledge to help clients.
+Psychologists generally strive for a better understanding of our thinking — and learn how to use this knowledge to help clients.
 Their efforts have led to the development of various fields of psychology, each one dedicated to delivering the best service to clients and society in general.

-The term "psychology" is derived from the Greek words "psyche" meaning "breath, mind, soul, or principle of life" and "logos" meaning "word or reason."
-This is brought out in the simple definition of psychology given by the American Psychological Association (APA):
+The term "psychology" is generally agreed to have been derived from the Greek words "psyche," which can be translated to mean "breath, mind, soul, or principle of life."
+This was then paired with “logos" meaning "word or reason."
+This is thought to have informed the simple definition of psychology given by the American Psychological Association (APA):

 "Psychology is the study of mind and behavior."

 The APA elaborates on this definition by revealing that psychology is generally concerned with "all aspects of the human experience" and that "the understanding of behavior" is among the main focus(es) of a psychologist.